sethmlarson/sethmlarson.dev/app/markdown/2024-10-04/europython-2024-security-talks.md

 Software Bill-of-Materials (SBOM) story for Python, because this is required by both (and likely, future) regulations.
 Knowing *what* software you are running is an important first step towards being able to secure that same software.

+To collaborate with other open source foundations and projects on this work, I've joined the [Open Regulatory Compliance Working Group](https://orcwg.org/) hosted by the Eclipse Foundation.

 ## Towards licensing standardization in Python packaging

 This talk was given by **Karolina Surma** and it detailed all the work that goes into researching, writing,